 Yes!
 Rosewater is ideal for adding to recipes, but it’s also something that adds a wonderful floral scent.

-While it is great for adding to beverages like used in this gin cocktail, cakes like my Persian love cake recipe, and meringue cookies.
+While it is great for adding to rose water cocktails, and cakes like my Persian love cake recipe, and meringue cookies.

 Making a batch of this is easy enough that you will start using it daily not just in recipes, but in skin face toner and hair care products as well as for other benefits.